bhashithe/sensim/README.md

 For now, the simulation is also implemented at the Protocol implementation, but in future this will be moved into a separate file which should be easier for maintaining.

+### Testing a protocol

+You can do this with the `Simulation.py` script provided.
+Change the protocol object `lbp = LBPProtocol(network_items)` to what ever protocol from the implemented list of protocols.
+To initialize this protocol we have used a python list `network_items`.
+This list has tuples as items, if the tuple have 3 items then this is a `Sensor` with first two items being `x, y` position in the environment and then 3rd item will be the battery of the sensor.
+If there are only two items in this tuple this mean this is a `Target` and its position is given the two values.

 ### Important notes

 - These scripts assume that all sensors are initially being turned on and then put through the protocol.